Jan 06, 2023

 What Is a Sitemap: How to Create One and Submit to Search Engines

-A sitemap acts like a website blueprint, listing all its pages, images, and videos.
+A sitemap for a website acts like a blueprint, listing all its pages, images, and videos.
 Not only does a sitemap help organize the website, but it also benefits your search engine optimization (SEO) efforts.

 That is because web crawlers use sitemaps to discover all pages on the site, speeding up the indexing process and consequently boosting the site’s visibility in search results.